martonlori/CS50-course-assignments/README.md

 - **C Programming:** Advanced memory management, pointer arithmetic, and efficient data structures like linked lists, hash tables, and binary search trees.
 - **Algorithms and Data Structures:** A range of efficient sorting algorithms (e.g., merge sort, quick sort), recursion, and performance analysis.
 - **Web Development:** Developing responsive web pages and applications using HTML, CSS, and JavaScript, culminating in a fully functional web project.
+- **Databases and SQL:** Storing, querying, and manipulating data using SQL.
+Understanding how to normalize databases, write complex queries, and integrate SQL with application code.
 - **Computer Science Foundations:** Binary representation, cryptography techniques, and detailed exploration of how computers execute code at the hardware level.

 Each module includes in-depth lectures, hands-on labs, and rigorous problem sets that challenge participants to apply theoretical concepts in practical, real-world scenarios.
 The final project allows for the design and implementation of a sophisticated software solution.